By: GreatAmerica on December 2nd, 2021

 Because of the fundamental differences between a lease and a software finance agreement, here are some things that work differently:

-- If your customer purchased a perpetual software license, then after the final scheduled payment is made to GreatAmerica, your customer will continue to use the software free and clear of any lien by GreatAmerica.
+If your customer purchased a perpetual software license, your customer will continue to use the software free and clear of any lien by GreatAmerica once the final scheduled payment is made.

 Incorporate Financing into Software Discussions

-Now that you know a little more about software financing, add it to your tool belt.
-It’s another way for your MSP clients to affordably upgrade their technology amidst uncertain times.
+Now that you know a little more about software financing, add it to your tool belt as another way for your clients to affordably upgrade their technology.
 If you have additional questions about software financing and how it works, our team would be more than happy to help.
 Reach out to us!